Counselling Oxted – Dr Kimberley Carter

 Will I benefit from psychodynamic therapy?

-It is not uncommon that psychodynamic therapy unveils multiple issues, some of which were totally unconscious at the beginning of the therapy.
+It is not uncommon that therapy (whatever the orientation) unveils multiple issues, some of which were totally unconscious at the beginning of the therapy.
 People who wish to understand why they behave or feel in certain ways and who wish to change themselves find that the process of learning about themselves, through talking with a psychodynamic therapist, can help bring about such change.
+But it is not a quick fix, and requires a commitment of both time and a real desire to change.

 Have you been in my position before?

-Comprehensive training in the field requires years of experience in being ‘on the other side’.
-Often people who have done a counselling course will have spent a limited amount of time in therapy themselves, where someone who has undertaken a psychotherapy training will have been required to undertake personal analysis, lasting many years.
-A therapist should have been in their own therapy at the same frequency of sessions at which they are working with their clients.
+Comprehensive training requires a lengthy period of being the client.
+Sometimes people who have completed a counselling course will have spent a limited amount of time in therapy themselves.
+So check this out.
+Whereas someone who has undertaken a psychotherapy training will have been required to undertake personal analysis, lasting many years.
+A counsellor / psychotherapist should have been in their own therapy at the same frequency of sessions at which they are working with their clients.
+So someone who only had once a week therapy themselves is not qualified to see clients more than once a week.

 What can I expect from the client/therapist relationship?

 During the therapy the therapist and client will not have any relationship with each other apart from their sessions together.
-The therapist should not know the client, their close relatives or friends, socially or in any other way.
+The therapist should not know the client, their close relatives or friends, socially.

 What are the qualifications and professional requirements of psychoanalytic psychotherapists?